Layout Properties

 • Or choose from the horizontal or vertical anchor dropdown

-Anchoring an element means setting a fixed margin of the element to its parent.
-For instance, if you set anchor an element to the right of the parent, its right margin will be fixed so its position will be adjusted as you resize the parent.
+• Anchoring an element means setting a fixed margin of the element to its parent.
+For instance, if you set an anchor element to the right of the parent, its right margin will be fixed, so its position will be adjusted as you resize the parent.

 light-bulb